scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Claw.*** *Melee Attack:* 5 AP, 2/0/3/0/0</br>Deals 1 wound and 2 wound dice in damage.
+***Claw.*** *Melee Attack:* 5 AP, 2/0/3/0/0 - Deals 1 wound and 2 wound dice in damage.

-***Faerie Orb.*** *Maneuver*, *Special:* 7 AP, Range 5, 2/3/0/0/0</br>The faerie dragon turns into an orb of blue fire and dashes 5 tiles in a straight line, hitting all creatures in its path.
+***Faerie Orb.*** *Maneuver*, *Special:* 7 AP, Range 5, 2/3/0/0/0 - The faerie dragon turns into an orb of blue fire and dashes 5 tiles in a straight line, hitting all creatures in its path.
 All creatures targeted make a Dexterity save taking 2 wounds and 2 wound dice in fire damage.
 The Dragon appears next to the creature and avoids opportunity attacks or damaging effects while travelling.

 ***Blink.*** *Maneuver, Reaction:* 3 AP</br>On being hit by an attack, maneuver, or spell the faerie dragon can momentarily blink out of existence.
 The dragon takes no effects from the attack and appears in their position at the start of their next turn.